Werxzy/solitaire_suite.p64/EXAMPLE_READMEFIRST.md

 ONLY MAKE CHANGES TO THE FOLLOWING:

 - anything inside `card_games/`
-- extra .lua files inside card_backs
+- extra .lua files inside `card_backs/`
 - `main_menu.lua` is fine, but try to only make visual changes

 I labeled some things in `main_menu.lua` that you would might like to change with `EDIT THIS`.
+Due to how mods are added to the main cart, changes outside of the card_games and card_backs will not transfer over.

 While using `include` or `fetch` are fine, you will need to start the path with exactly `/game/` in order to fetch you're game's files.
 This is because your game will either be accessed while being stored in either `/appdata/...` or `/card_games/...`